 My primary research interests are Information and Applied Ethics, Philosophy of Information, Philosophy of Technology, Information & Computer Ethics, Ethics of Cyber Conflicts and Cyber Security.

-I work at the Oxford Internet Institute, University of Oxford.
 I am Junior Research Fellow of St Cross College, and visiting lecturer at the Department of Computer Science, University of Oxford.
-I am also of the Oxford Faculty Fellows at the Alan Turing Institute.
+I am also one of the Oxford Faculty Fellows at the Alan Turing Institute.

 Until November 2014 I was Research Fellow in Cyber Security and Ethics – Politics & International Studies – University of Warwick.
 Prior my work at the University of Warwick, I held a Marie Curie Fellowship at the University of Hertfordshire working on Information Warfare and its ethical implications.